pragmatrix/Promise/README.md

 - Progress notifications anyone?
 - Exception handling.

-### Roadmap

-I build this Promise implementation because I am planning a fairly large TypeScript project that requires a lot of asynchronous coordination.
-So I will try to push this forward over the next few weeks and will probably extend it beyond what existing Promise implementations have to offer.

-But of course, the ultimate feature limiter will always be simplicitly.

 ### Design & Implementation Details

 I've decided to make it a bit harder to compose deferreds by not adding the composition methods to the `Deferred<Value>` interface.
 This makes the implementation simpler and has the additional advantage that implementors need to think and explicitly call `promise()` before they can start composing.